ridhwanrx/portfolio_pythoncode/README.md

-# portfolio_pythoncode
+# Portfolio_1 : Python Code
-All of my sample of Python Code that I've been write.
+## All of my sample of Python Code that I've been write.